Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: Lattice Setup

 After fixing the distance $R$ between the two Polyakov loops, we call $\rho$, now a function of the transversal displacement $y$, the \emph{profile} of the flux tube.
 In this work we performed numerical Monte Carlo simulations of the theory and determined the profile $\rho$ in a variety of settings.
 In particular, we explored different values of the temperature $T$, of the lattice spacing $a$ and of the distance $R$ between the static sources.

 These values of $\rho(R,y)$ are the data that we fit in Section~\ref{sec:results} with the models that we discuss in the next section.
 In particular we are interested in modelling the deviations with respect to a purely Gaussian behaviour of $\rho$ as a function of the transverse direction $y$.
 These deviations manifest themselves as exponentially decreasing tails for large values of $y$ and allow us to define a new physical scale, that we denote in the following as $\lambda$.
 This is exactly the intrinsic width of the flux tube in which we are interested in the present paper.
+It should be noticed that, from a lattice gauge theory perspective, the correlator of two Polyakov loops will have some overlap with the destruction operator of a scalar glueball sourced by the plaquette.
+This leads to the expectation of finding a decaying length $\lambda$ similar to the inverse mass of the lightest glueball $1 / M_0$, which is also suggested by some analogies that we present in Sections~\ref{sec:profile_u1} and \ref{sec:Hol}.
+Let us, however anticipate that the main decaying length we extract numerically will be larger than such an inverse mass ($\lambda \, M_0 > 1$), which of course does not exclude the presence of a faster decaying mode.